bparanj/crystal/programming/ai/patents/brainstorm.md

 ### 3. **Identify Contradictions**
    - Look for **technical contradictions** in the problem and solution:
      - Example: Improving threat detection accuracy often increases computation time, reducing real-time responsiveness.
+Can this be done by any existing libraries reliably?
    - Examine how the patent resolves these contradictions:
      - Using lightweight models to balance accuracy and speed.
      - Combining AI with rule-based systems to improve interpretability.

 ---